dannysteenman/vscode-cloudformation-snippets/README.md

 * **Step 1.** Install this extension
 * **Step 2.** create a `.yml` file to start working on CloudFormation
-* **Step 3.** Check in the bottom right-hand corner of the VSCode editor that the file type is listed as "YAML".
+* **Step 3.** Check in the bottom right-hand corner of the VS Code editor that the file type is listed as "YAML".
 * **Step 4.** To start with the basic template structure, type **cfn** to get the YAML formatted template fragment.
 * **Step 5.** Start adding resources in the resource section by using their prefix name e.g. ```autoscaling-autoscalinggroup``` equals resource type ```AWS::AutoScaling::AutoScalingGroup```